Tarun1107/Python_100dayofcoding/README.md

-Day-1: 100 days of code
-This code helps a user to generate a band name based on the inputs provided by the user.
+Day-1: This code helps a user to generate a band name based on the inputs provided by the user.